12 min read

 Every day, knowledge workers receive a deluge of information that is critical to their work.
 Company-issued documents, market research, and news all contain insights required to make the best possible decisions.
 And because of the sheer amount of content, it’s not realistic to read everything, and some key information may be missed.

-However, recent advances in Natural Language Processing (NLP) and Deep Learning (DL) research allow for automated extraction and summarization of information from documents, and can help humans to process overwhelming information in a more efficient way.
-It’s part of the AI technology that powers AlphaSense (for example, the AlphaSense Language Model), and we’re constantly looking for ways to improve the technology to empower our users even further.
+However, recent advances in Natural Language Processing (NLP) and Deep Learning (DL) research allow for automated extraction and summarization of information from documents and help humans process overwhelming information more efficiently.
+It’s part of the AI technology that powers AlphaSense (the AlphaSense Language Model).
+As a result, we’re constantly looking for ways to improve the technology further to empower our users.

-In this research, we focus on aspect-based, multi-document summarization to generate summaries organized by specific aspects of interests in multiple domains.
-Such summaries can help improve efficient analysis of text, such as quickly understanding reviews or opinions from different angles and perspectives.
+This research focuses on aspect-based, multi-document summarization to generate summaries organized by specific aspects of interest in multiple domains.
+Such outlines can help improve efficient analysis of text, such as quickly understanding reviews or opinions from different angles and perspectives.